 5. Suggest an application (ANY application!) of HMM's to a biological problem other than the applications we have discussed (i.e., not gene finding, CpG islands, protein secondary structure or transmembrane segment prediction, sequence alignment).
-Suggest a possible HMM architecture that could be applied to that problem.
+Draw a potential HMM architecture that could be applied to that problem.